restforce/restforce/README.md

 cache = Dalli::Client.new

-client = Restforce::Client.new cache: cache
+client = Restforce.new cache: cache

 # or